drug-design/course/docs/chapters/adme-properties.md

 #### Tubular Secretion

-Tubular secretion, which occurs in the proximal section of the nephron, is responsible for active transport of specific molecules out of the blood into the urine, including when most of the drug is bound to plasma proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/tubular-secretion-ec038221'><i class='fa fa-play' aria-hidden='true'></i></button>Tubular secretion, which occurs in the proximal section of the nephron, is responsible for active transport of specific molecules out of the blood into the urine, including when most of the drug is bound to plasma proteins.
 Two separate systems exist, one that transports acids (e.g. penicillins, salicylic acid and many conjugated metabolites) and the other that transports basic substances (e.g. histamine, dopamine and choline).
 In each transport system,  competition between different drugs can occur and lead to  reduced excretion.
 For example probenecid is used to prolong the action of penicillins by inhibiting their excretion.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer